hpcaitech/pytest-testmon/README.md

 Known issues:
 1. This is not compatible with `pytest-cov`.
 You'd better uninstall `pytest-cov` before using this feature.
 2. If you don't specify `$SOURCE` (`pytest --testmon --testmon-cov tests`), we will use record everything.
 This behavior is different from `coverage.py`.
 Thus, we highly recommend you to specify `$SOURCE`.

+## Environment variables

+`TESTMON_CORE_PKGS`: when dectecting package changes, it will only include packages in this list.
+E.g. `TESTMON_CORE_PKGS=requirements.txt,requirements-dev.txt`, it will only include packages in `requirements.txt` and `requirements-dev.txt`.